tn3w/flask_Captchaify/README.md

    | tor                  | [SecOps-Institute/Tor-IP-Addresses](https://raw.githubusercontent.com/SecOps-Institute/Tor-IP-Addresses/master/tor-exit-nodes.lst) on GitHub is asked for Tor Ipv4 and Ipv6 addresses and the Ip address is compared with this list |
    | ipapi                | [Ipapi](https://ipapi.com) is requested with the Ip and the result of the fields "proxy" and "hosting" is used                                              |
    | stopforumspam        | [StopForumSpam](https://stopforumspam.com) is requested and the result is used                                                         |

-[^1]: Text and, if the set strength is above 2, audio captchas can already be partially solved by robots, this is a solution for small websites or, e.g. dark web sites that cannot use third party solutions.
-However, it should still provide sufficient protection.
-[^2]: For a captcha to work, however, the user's IP and user agent must normally be stored.
-The website may also collect data such as language to translate the website.
-Cookies can also be used, this is decided by the server administrator.
-[^3]: Only if you have a large server that is supposed to protect a small server from DDoS attacks.
-[^4]: Only if you do not use other services such as Google Analytics/Meta Pixel on your website.